- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 If you or a loved one are struggling with an eating disorder, it’s important to seek out help.

 Speaking with a physician, therapist, or other trusted medical professional is a great place to start.
-These experts will likely have advice and may be able to point you in the direction of helpful programs or determine the best next steps.
+These experts will likely offer advice and may be able to recommend helpful programs or help you determine the best next steps.

-Regardless, the most important thing to remember is that help, and recovery, is possible.
-With the right kind of treatment, someone will be able to achieve a healthier and brighter future.
+Regardless, the most important thing to remember is that help and recovery are possible.
+With the proper treatment, someone can achieve a healthier and brighter future.